trailofbits/necessist/README.md

 - `ignored_macros`: A list of strings.
 Macros whose names appear in the list are ignored.

+## Limitations

+- **Slow.** Modifying tests requires them to be rebuilt.
+Running Necessist on even moderately sized codebases can take several hours.

+- **Diagnosis requires intimate knowledge of the source code.** Generally speaking, Necessist does not produce "obvious" bugs.
+In our experience, deciding whether a test statement should be necessary requires intimate knowledge of the code under test.
+Necessist is best run on codebases for which one has (or intends to have) such knowledge.

 ## Goals

 - If a project uses a [supported framework](#supported-frameworks), then `cd`ing into the project's directory and typing `necessist` (with no arguments) should produce meaningful output.